TA2k/ioBroker.bmw/README.md

 While charging it can happens that the battery level is not updated via stream because the car is sleeping/standby when turn on the car the data will be updated.
 You can trigger an update via API `bmw.0.vin.remote.fetchViaAPI`

+## Datapoint Description

+A detailed datapoint description you can find here [telematic.json](telematic.json)

 ## Setup Instructions

 ### 1. BMW ConnectedDrive Portal Setup